 - Bend at the hips and try to touch the floor.
 As soon as your fingertips hit the floor, walk your hands out until you reach a push-up position.

-- Crawl your way back up to the starting position by inching your hands backwards and piking your hips up to the ceiling.
+- Crawl your way back up to the starting position by inching your hands backward and piking your hips up to the ceiling.
 When your feet are flat on the floor, bend at the hips again and lift yourself back up to the standing position.

 Using your arms and legs in this exercise adds intensity and resistance.